NBS logo

 Sustainability is commonly defined as “meeting the needs of present generations without compromising the ability of future generations to meet their own needs.”

 Simply said, it’s about ensuring that humans have what they need, now and in the future.
-Of course, part of that means ensuring that the physical environment stays in good shape.
-But really, the emphasis in social sustainability is on ensuring humans have what they need.
+Part of that includes environmental sustainability: ensuring that the physical environment stays in good shape.
+But sustainability is also about ensuring humans have what they need – and that’s what social sustainability is all about.

 What fits under the huge umbrella of “ensuring humans have what they need?”
 The 17 United Nations Sustainable Development Goals (SDGs) give a comprehensive overview.
 Social issues covered by the SDGs are poverty, hunger, health and wellbeing, education, gender equality, decent work and dignity, inequality, and peace and justice.

-Linking these social sustainability topics are the ideas of human rights and social justice: that everyone is equal and that opportunities should be fairly distributed.
+Linking these social sustainability topics are the ideas of human rights and social justice: that everyone deserves equal rights and that opportunities should be fairly distributed.

-We know that the description of social sustainability can sound big picture and abstract.
+We know that the definition of social sustainability can sound big picture and abstract.
 Luckily, experts like Laura Spence have boiled down the topic into actionable steps businesses can take.

 How Your Organization Can Achieve Social Sustainability

 Start by thinking about social sustainability in terms of stakeholders, Laura Spence recommends.
 Stakeholders are people who affect or are affected by an organization.
-They fall into two broad categories.
-There are stakeholders inside a company (or its supply or value chain), such as employees, suppliers, and consumers.
-Then there are outside stakeholders, including the local community and even broader society.
-Here are approaches for both.
+Stakeholders fall into two broad categories:

 social sustainability in business stakeholders